d4interactive-archive/pinterest-api/README.md

 #How to use it

-install it using pip install pinpy
+install it using pip

+    pip install pin-py

+usage

     from pin_py.pinterest.pinpy import PinPy;